How to Unlock the Visionary Leadership Style (12 Key Characteristics)

 How?
 By couching everything the team members do within the context of a grand vision.

-Doing so helps maximize everyone’s commitment to the goals and overall strategy of the organization.
+Doing so helps maximize everyone’s commitment to the organization’s goals and overall strategy.

 The visionary leader makes the standards of success clear to all.
 That is, this leadership style is transparent, which helps cultivate trust.